 Through its Mundialization Committee, Burlington promotes itself as a “world community.”
 Mundialization, one of the oldest of municipal peace activities, encourages citizen connections as a way of fostering world peace and global understanding.
 Burlington is dedicated to the United Nations philosophy of peaceful co-operation among the peoples of the world.
 It encourages community understanding of different cultures and global issues while maintaining a “twin city” relationship with Itabashi, Japan and Apeldoorn, The Netherlands.
 Many ongoing community-based projects and events strengthen these ties.

 Welcome to Burlington – Translations

-Tourism Burlington has translated our welcome brochure into various languages for visitors.
-Click on link below:
+Tourism Burlington has translated our welcome brochure into various languages for visitors or new residents.
+Click on links below: